Faker (band): 2005–2006: Addicted Romantic

-2007-2009: Be the Twilight
+2007–2009: Be the Twilight

 Faker's second album, Be the Twilight, was released on 17 November 2007.
 It peaked at No. 24 on the Australian ARIA Albums Chart.
 The first single from the album, "This Heart Attack", was released on 27 October 2007.
 The song peaked at No. 9 on the Australian ARIA Singles Chart, and it also reached No. 5 on the Triple J Hottest 100, 2007.
 The second single, "Are You Magnetic?", was released on 12 July 2008.

 Be the Twilight was recorded in Los Angeles with producer Paul Fox (XTC, Björk, The Sugarcubes, They Might Be Giants).
 The band wrote 45 songs for the album before traveling to Los Angeles, where they trimmed this down to 12.
 The songs were influenced by the band's surroundings at the time of recording, with Hudson stating "[t]here's a whole directness that exists in L.A. and I kind of feel that we put that in the record".
 Hudson said that after "putting all the things you've ever experienced" into Addicted Romantic, the band were able to record Be the Twilight "more in the moment."
 Be the Twilight took its name from Hudson's fear of the dark; Faker insisted they "name the album after the twilight just to annoy him".
 Following the release of Be the Twilight, Faker embarked on an album tour, playing with fellow bands Children Collide and E.L.F.
 The tour commenced on 15 November 2007.

 Critics generally responded well to Be the Twilight.
 Triple J rated it highly, stating the band "has made a record that will instantly please fans".
 Likewise, Webcuts Music awarded it 4.5 (out of five) saying "Faker are one of the few exciting and honest, heart-on-sleeve acts that exist in Australia.
 Be the Twilight is almost perfection".
 FHM saw it as "less annoying" than Addicted Romantic, and gave it 3 stars.

 In 2008, the band appeared in major slots at a number of Australian outdoor festivals, and toured extensively.

 In early 2009, the band joined Pink on the Australian Funhouse Tour dates.

-2010-2013: Get Loved and disbandment
+2010–2013: Get Loved and disbandment

 The band released several demos via SoundCloud over the end of 2010 and announced on their Facebook page that the new album would be called Get Loved.
 On 25 May, the CSS remix of their new single "Dangerous" was released on SoundCloud via their Facebook page.

 Intended for release in January 2012, the band decided to release Get Loved for free in December 2011 instead.

 In 2013, frontman Nathan Hudson announced the band had broken up.

-2020-present: Reformation
+2020–present: Reformation

-In October 2020, Faker announced on their Facebook page that they would be reforming.
+In October 2020, Faker announced on their Facebook page that they would be reforming.In the spring of 2022, Hudson announced that he was working with Brazilian producer Adriano Cintra on a new album and played concerts dates in Melbourne and Sydney.